whotookzakum/bapharia.com/src/routes/guides/weapons-and-plugs.md

 Socket Expansion tickets can be used to open more sockets on a weapon with less than 4 sockets.

 #### Ability Plugs
 Ability Plugs are items you can use to strengthen a weapon by attaching them to empty weapon sockets.
 They can  provide stat bonuses and strengthen specific skills.
 Some Plugs provide passive stat boosts, such as ATK/DEF/STR etc., and some provide skill-enhancing effects.
-They current come in grades of G1/G2/G3.
+They currently come in grades of G1/G2/G3.

 Speak to the Weapon Reconstructor NPC to attach Plugs by using Union Paste.
 Plugs can be obtained as dungeon rewards, through Adventure Boards, and from events.
 Union Paste is acquired from quests and dungeons.